Aurora and the Maritime Law of Negative Emissions After the Advisory Opinions: State Obligations and Sub-Seabed Storage

 7 February 2020

 The conference paper that became the chapter Anthropomorphic Machines (Banja Luka 2020).
-The talk argued that human-robot interactions differ structurally from interactions with other artefacts because robots are autonomous, and that recent advances have enabled robots to take roles formerly thought of as human-only — companions, lovers, social interaction partners.
-Robot anthropomorphism — the attribution of human attitudes and emotions to robots — generates implications for individuals and society in the longer term, from the manipulation of emotional attachments to an expansion of existing privacy risks.
-The paper called for legal orders to stop treating robots as mere tools and to start treating them as parties to interactions, laying the groundwork for examining the legal problems arising from robot autonomy.
+The talk argued that human-robot interactions differ structurally from interactions with other artefacts because robots are autonomous, and that recent advances have enabled robots to take roles formerly thought of as human-only: companions, lovers, social interaction partners.
+Robot anthropomorphism, the attribution of human attitudes and emotions to robots, generates implications for individuals and society in the longer term, from the manipulation of emotional attachments to an expansion of existing privacy risks.
+The talk called for legal orders to stop treating robots as mere tools and to start treating them as parties to interactions, laying the groundwork for examining the legal problems arising from robot autonomy.

 Beware of the Friendly Stranger: Legal Implications of Human-Robot Social Interactions